Adaptive Group Robust Ensemble Knowledge Distillation: Experimental Results

-\paragraph{Effect of the number of debiased teachers in the ensemble.} We study how the \acrshort{wga} of the student model is impacted when the teacher ensemble contains biased and debiased models with different proportions.
-We consider five teachers in this experiment and use the same training process as previously with different proportions of debiased teachers (i.e., $\{\frac{1}{5}$, $\frac{2}{5}$, \dots, $\frac{5}{5} \}$); we report the average and \acrshort{wga} in Figure~\ref{fig:debiased_teacher_size} for the Waterbirds and CelebA datasets.
-The results indicate our method can adaptively identify and rely more on the knowledge of debiased teachers while reducing reliance on biased teachers. \AGREKD~ can significantly improve worst-case performance when the ensemble contains a single debiased teacher.
-The aggregation process of other ensemble KD methods relies more on biased teachers, leading the student model to capture spurious correlation.
-As the proportion of debiased teachers increases, the worst-case group accuracy of all ensemble methods also increases.
-Additionally, \AGREKD~ outperforms or matches the performance of the deep ensembling model, where the last layer of each model in the ensemble is directly retrained.
-These findings highlight the effectiveness of using gradients to steer model training towards specific goals, such as bias mitigation.
+In this experiment, we study how an ensemble with different proportions of biased and debiased models impacts the \acrshort{wga} of the student model.
+We use the same training process as previously and consider an ensemble of five teachers with different proportions of debiased teachers (i.e., \{$0.2$, $0.4$, $0.6$, $0.8$, $1$\}); we report the average and \acrshort{wga} in Figure~\ref{fig:debiased_teacher_size} for the Waterbirds and CelebA datasets.
+The results show that students' WGA increases as the proportion of debiased models in the ensemble increases.
+When the ensemble contains a single debiased model, the aggregation process of other ensemble KD methods relies more on the majority of biased teachers, leading the student model to capture spurious correlation.
+On the other hand, our method can implicitly identify and adaptively rely on the knowledge of debiased teachers while reducing reliance on biased teachers.
+This is reflected by the significantly higher \acrshort{wga} in settings where the ensemble contains a single debiased teacher.
+Additionally, \acrshort{agrekd} outperforms or matches the performance of the deep ensembling model, where the last layer of each model in the ensemble is directly retrained.